Food Republic Mandai: 20+ Stalls At Heritage-Inspired Mandai Wildlife Reserve Food Court

 Old Amoy Chendol (First stall in Food Republic)

 Starting as a street stall along Amoy Street in the 1950s, Old Amoy Chendol was Singapore’s sole chendol specialist.
-Selling only one item, its founder fussed over the ingredients like a true artisan, obsessing over perfection – provenance, production, freshness, and consistency.
-Order a bowl of chendol to enjoy freshly cold-pressed coconut milk, charcoal-brewed coconut palm sugar syrup or gula melaka, and natural pandan chendol with zero preservatives.
+Order a bowl of Traditional Chendol ($4.50) to enjoy freshly cold-pressed coconut milk, charcoal-brewed coconut palm sugar syrup or gula melaka, and natural pandan chendol with zero preservatives.
+Other options available include the Amoy Frappe ($6.50) and MSW Durian Chendol ($9 per bowl).

 Shou Yi Traditional Fried Fritters

 Shou Yi sparks a wave of nostalgia with its traditional street snacks that make many in the older generation reminisce about their childhood memories.
-The secret behind these simple yet flavourful bites lies in the treasury of family recipes passed down four generations to Shou Yi’s current brand owner, Adrian Koh.
-Only the finest flour goes into making the dough, which creates the distinct crispy texture of the fritters.
+These simple yet flavourful bites are made with family recipes passed down four generations to Shou Yi’s current brand owner, Adrian Koh and use the finest flour to create the distinct crispy texture of the fritters.
+You can get items such as You Tiao ($2.20), Butterfly Bun ($2.20) and Fried Banana Fritters ($3) here.
+Wash it down with some Soya Bean Milk ($3).

 Nya Nya Nonya Laksa